akaGallo/APTP_project/README.md

 ```

 ## PLANSYS2
-PlanSys2 is based on ROS2.
+<p align="justify">PlanSys2 is based on ROS2.
 To compile a PlanSys2 project you will need ROS2 and 2 more packages that are required to build the dependencies of the project (Rosdep) and to compile it (Colcon for ROS2).
-Follow the ensuing steps to install everything
+Follow the ensuing steps to install everything.
 To compile a PlanSys2 project, you must have ROS2 installed, along with two additional packages necessary for building the project's dependencies (Rosdep) and compiling it (Colcon for ROS2).
-Follow the steps below to install all the required components.
+Follow the steps below to install all the required components.</p>

 ### ROS2
-Begin by installing ROS2.
+<p align="justify">Begin by installing ROS2.
 Make sure to follow the installation instructions specific to your operating system, which can be found on the official ROS2 website.
 Once ROS2 is successfully installed, proceed to install Rosdep.
 Rosdep is a package manager for ROS that manages system dependencies required by ROS packages.
 Install Rosdep by executing the appropriate commands for your operating system.
-Detailed instructions can be found in the ROS documentation.
+Detailed instructions can be found in the ROS documentation.</p>

 1. Set locale and Setup sources
   ```bash